jenkinsci/jetbrains-space-plugin/README.md

 ```

 All the parameters in the scripted form described above are optional.
 However, the parameters *spaceConnection*, *projectKey* and *repository* are bundled and should be either all present or all omitted.
-You can use a Jenkins pipeline syntax generator to pick the **checkout** step, choose the **JetBrains Space** source, configure all the parameters in the UI
+You can use the Jenkins pipeline syntax generator to pick the **checkout** step, choose the **JetBrains Space** source, configure all the parameters in the UI
 and then generate a script for calling this step with the parameters configured.

 There is also an option to check out sources from Space git repository by using a standard Git SCM and providing the git repo clone URL and SSH key or HTTP password in place.